MangoIV/dracuLad/README.md

 - 36 keys, two of them can be replaced by rotary encoders making it support 34-36 keys and 2-4 encoders.
 - bright RGB Underglow with ws2812b LEDs
 - one ssd1306 OLED per side
-- powered by QMK-firmware (Firmware can be find at [my fork of the qmk firmware with branch "draculad"](https://github.com/MangoIV/qmk_firmware/tree/draculad))
+- powered by QMK-firmware (Firmware can be found at [my fork of the qmk firmware with branch "draculad"](https://github.com/MangoIV/qmk_firmware/tree/draculad))
-- aggressive pinky stagger similar to the kyria but with an alternative thumb cluster to raise comfort large hands
+- aggressive pinky stagger similar to the kyria but with an alternative thumb cluster to raise comfort for large hands
 - support for mx and choc switches
 - files for fr4 plate and acrylic bottom plate as well as OLED window
 ## Some pictures to get your mouth watery